 We live in a world of choice.
 Invest a little time on Google or Bing, and you can find virtually anything.

 The problem with too much choice is it erodes brand loyalty.
 Customers know if a vendor doesn’t satisfy their needs, they can go somewhere else.
 And sometimes, they’ll go to the competition just for a chance to try something new.

 Growing a sticky brand helps you rise above the fray.
 Your customers understand what makes you unique and why your services are excellent, and they seek them out first when they have a need.
 Their comfort and trust in your company minimizes their need to shop around.

 3. Your Customers Come Back Again and Again

 Selling a customer once is not a sticky relationship.
 The stickiness occurs through repeat exposures.
 Your customers have an interest and loyalty to your services, and “choose you first” regularly.

 You don’t have to work in a sexy business to generate buzz.
-Buzz happens by satisfying your customers’ needs, and giving them a reason to talk about you.
-They refer your services, because they know you’ll do great work.
-They’ll tell their friends about you, because it’s exciting to work with you and your team.
+Buzz happens by satisfying your customers’ needs and giving them a reason to talk about you.
+They refer your services to others because they know you’ll do great work.
+They’ll tell their friends about you because it’s exciting to work with you and your team.

 Buzz is a question of energy.
 If people are excited to work with you, they’ll talk about you.

 So, What Is a Sticky Brand?